Go

 • Executable binary of a Linux ELF execution file compiled for AMD64 architecture

-• ZIP file that contains ELF execution file compiled for AMD64 architecture, and execution file in the exec name at the top level
+• ZIP files containing Linux ELF executable files compiled for AMD64 architecture with an executable named exec at the top level

 • Single source file compiled in Go